 I did not have the Shake shack Shroom burger but I loved the frozen custard at Shake Shack.
-Also I did not miss an opportunity to have a Ben & Jerry’s Ice cream whenever I could.
+Also, I did not miss an opportunity to have a Ben & Jerry’s Ice cream whenever I could.
 They are just so creamy.
-Also do not forget to have a cheese cake when you are here.
+Also, do not forget to have a cheesecake when you are here.
 I got my daily dose of coffee at Starbucks which can be found all over the city.
 I know there are better options but I just wanted to stick to the safer option.

 The only thing I did not like was a Pretzel.
 It was so salty and dry.
 Maybe I tried the wrong one but I definitely did not like it.
-Also remember that the food inside the Met museum is so expensive.
+Also, remember that the food inside the Met museum is so expensive.
 I learnt this the hard way.

-This is where I was pampered one whole day with my friend’s awesome home cooked food.
+This is where I was pampered one whole day with my friend’s awesome home-cooked food.
 It was delicious and I wish she makes it her lifelong goal to feed people.
 In a day she fed me so many things.
 I would just let the pictures speak for itself.

-Florida as you know is the place filled with theme parks.
+Florida, as you know, is the place filled with theme parks.
 So we spent most of our time here inside them.
 The one which definitely made an impression was ‘Finnegan’s Bar & Grill’ inside Universal studios.

 On our last day in Orlando, we were quite late and we reached Disney Downtown around 11 PM.
 We walked around the whole place looking for vegetarian food and the only place open at that time serving vegetarian food was ‘Raglan Road Irish Pub & Restaurant’.
 They had live music playing and that was definitely fun.
 They also had the best Bailey’s ice cream shake I have ever had.

 I did not have anything that was so memorable here just because we did not have much time here.
-Also my friend is an avid Chipotle fan and we had that many times while we were there with her.
+Also, my friend is an avid Chipotle fan and we had that many times while we were there with her.

 I did spend 2 days on this train.
 Food is nothing exceptional.
-But still you can survive on this train.
+But still, you can survive on this train.
 The food from the dining car is way better but the café is definitely cheaper.

-For me the last place was definitely the best.
+For me, the last place was definitely the best.
 Since I was staying in an AirBnb in a good locality, I had many choices.
 It was such a delight.
 Every day I tried a different cuisine and I fell in love with it.
-San Francisco is definitely a foodie’s haven.
+San Francisco is definitely a foodie’s heaven.
 I tried French crepes, Italian lasagna, Lebanese platter and I loved all of them.
 I also had breakfast at Mission Beach café and it was the best breakfast I had in the USA.
 I still remember the kind waitress at this café.

 If you are in San Francisco, definitely make a visit to Ghirardelli square to have their awesome ice cream sundaes.
 It is legendary.